HackingAllYT/openKodi/README.md

 # openKodi
-Check if raspberry pi hdmi is connected or not
+Check if raspberry pi hdmi is connected or not and run Kodi in HDMI is connected